Isabella Granados | October 2018

-Q: Are there any anecdotes from your VAPAE Studio Sessions (or Arts Education Teaching Sequence) that stand out to you?
+Q: Are there any anecdotes from your time as a VAPAE Teaching Artist - at an Afterschool Arts/Enrichment Program - that stand out to you?
 Perhaps you had a breakthrough with a student or saw some particularly noticeable growth in that student through this program, collaboration etc. Maybe something surprised you or made you think about art or teaching in a new way.

 Q: What are your short-term and long‐term career goals?